Re: me

 Recent news

-I’m very excited that some of my recent work won recognition in two 2025 Posit contests:
+Some of my recent work won recognition in two 2025 Posit contests.

-I took a step out of biotech and peered into the world of labour statistics with my visualization of Canadian labour statistics that won the grand prize for the 2025 Plotnine contest.
+Visualization of Canadian labour statistics that won the grand prize for the 2025 Plotnine contest:

 We are happy to announce Victor’s Canada Labour Statistics visualisation as the winner of Posit’s 2025 Plotnine plotting contest.